Braves' run reminiscent of '93 - but stakes are different

 THAT TIME OF YEAR

-The Los Angeles Dodgers, who are an incredible 59-20 in their last 79 games, already have clinched a postseason berth.
+The Los Angeles Dodgers, who are an incredible 59-20 in their last 79 games, didn’t quite clinch a postseason berth on Sunday as thought; their clubhouse celebration was a bit premature.
+They could become the first team in the majors to officially seal a postseason spot with a win Monday night at Arizona.
 Their magic number to wrap up the NL West is down to two.

-The next-lowest magic number to win a division belongs to Houston at 12 in the AL West.
-But as well as Seattle is playing, that could still take a little while.

 TRIVIA TIME